Skellefteå, Sweden

 Transforming an old landfill area into a residential and educational area using green & blue solutions

-The pilot site is located a couple of kilometres from the centre of Skellefteå, close to an old city landfill.
+The pilot site, the Klockarberget Park, is located a couple of kilometres from the centre of Skellefteå, close to an old city landfill.
 The landfill was covered up prior to the development of industrial buildings, road works as well as a district heating facility and a fuelling station.
-A new residential area with family housing of different kinds is built on the landfill in the area Erikslid and the pilot area Klockabergsparken (the Klockarberget park) will tie Erikslid to the Sjungade dalen residential area, thereby creating a green connection in between.
+A new residential area with family housing of different kinds has beem built on the landfill.
+The pilot site will create a green connection between the Erikslid and Sjungade Dalen residential areas.

-The main challenges of this pilot site are the handling of stormwater coming down Vitberget, as well as the need to make the area a more socially connecting place for people to interact.
+The main challenges of this pilot site are the handling of stormwater coming down the Vitberget and turning the public space into an area where citizens can social connect.
 With regard to health and well–being, the goals are to improve the sense of safety, recreation, and relaxation, as well as reduction of stress.

 Five visionary solutions will be financed by VARCITIES with the objectives of creating urban resilience through natural infrastructure, increasing biodiversity by creating a wetland bed, and advancing citizens’ awareness of climate change and the importance of biodiversity.